Gravitational effects in macroscopic quantum systems: a first-principles analysis: Introduction

 Regarding the effect of gravity on macroscopic quantum systems, research has focused on two contrasting, but complementary, directions.
 On one hand, there is the idea that gravitational effects lead to decoherence of cat states with different mass density \cite{Karol, Diosi, Penrose, Penrose2}, typically at a time-scale of the order of the gravitational self-energy.
 This is a premise of the Diosi-Penrose model for gravity-induced decoherence.
 There are several other models for gravitational decoherence \cite{PowPer, ReJa, Breuer, Blencowe13, AnHu13}, and a large number of proposed experiments, for example, \cite{MQP3, MQP10, gravdec, HSMY }.

 In contrast, if cat states of matter are preserved, then they must generate a gravitational field with fluctuations that mirror the quantum fluctuations of matter.
-This was first proposed in Ref. \cite{AnHu15}, where the name `gravitational cat states' was suggested, and their experimental consequences were investigated, see, also Ref. \cite{DAH}.
+This was first mentioned by Feynman at the 1957 Chapel Hill Conference---see, Chapter 23 of Ref. \cite{ChapelHill}---in the context of a discussion whether gravity should be quantized.
+Ref. \cite{AnHu15}, provided a concrete description of such states, suggesting the name `gravitational cat states' was suggested, and investigating experimental consequences, see, also Ref. \cite{DAH}.
 In Refs. \cite{Bose17, Vedral17}, it was proposed that the gravitational interaction of a pair of cat states leads to the generation of entanglement, and that this effect is measurable with contemporary technology.
 Other quantum resources, like non-Gaussianity, may also be generated \cite{nonG}.
 In Ref. \cite{BCM18}, the visibility of photonic interference is proposed as a criterion for identifying gravitational phenomena in nanomechanical oscillators, while in Ref. \cite{AnHu20}, gravity-induced Rabi oscillations were proposed as a more particularly persistent feature in macroscopic quantum set-ups.
+Gravitational effects in quantum gases, including Bose-Einstein condensates were proposed in Refs. \cite{PF, HPF, Haine}.
 In Refs. \cite{ZCPB, CGBB}, it was proposed that in the same regime, we can analyze superpositions of different causal orders of spacetime events.

 Refs. \cite{Bose17, Vedral17} claimed that the measurement of gravity-induced entanglement would demonstrate the quantum nature of the gravitational field.
 This claim has generated intense critique and discussions both against and in support of it, see, for example, Refs. \cite{claims1, claims2, claims3, claims4, claims5, claims6, claims7, claims8, claims9, AnHu20}.
 This controversy is part of the motivation of the present work.
 We believe that this issue has a unique and unambiguous answer that can be established from a first-principles analysis.